joshmiao1065/Bluestamp_Engineering/Sample_Portfolios/session1Portfolios/ISS_tracker/ISS_tracker.md

 # Final Milestone

+I only complteded the base project and the modifications are left up to your discretion.
+All the modifications you made to the project are appropriate to share in the final milestone. checkout the modifications.md file in this directory for some suggestions!

 <iframe width="485" height="862" src="https://www.youtube.com/embed/HKJfoPRewhY" title="BlueStamp Engineering International Space Station Tracker" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are: